Ayushidasar22/jobguard-ai/README.md

 ## 🧠 How the Detection Works

-1. User submits a job listing (form or paste)
+1. User submits a job listing through the form or quick paste
-2. Backend sends it to the Anthropic Claude NLP API
+2. Backend sends it to the NLP API for analysis
-3. API evaluates 10+ fraud indicators:
+3. API evaluates 10+ fraud indicators including unrealistic salary, upfront fee requests, free email addresses, missing company info, urgency language, and guaranteed income claims
-   - Unrealistic salary promises
-   - Upfront fee / registration fee requests
-   - Free email address used as company contact
-   - Missing or unverifiable company information
-   - Urgency language ("Limited slots", "Act now")
-   - Guaranteed income claims
-   - Requests for personal or bank details
-4. Returns Risk Score (0–100) + full analysis
+4. Returns a Risk Score from 0 to 100 with full detailed analysis
-5. If API is unavailable → rule-based fallback runs automatically
+5. If API is unavailable the rule-based fallback engine runs automatically

 ---